 The purpose of this article is to catalog all such variants in a single location where they can be accessed centrally by collectors.

-While card front variations for Simmons and Manush are known to many collectors, the Diamond Stars set actually includes five players whose card fronts depict team changes.
+While card front variations for Simmons and Manush are known to many collectors, the Diamond Stars set actually includes five (or six, depending how you want to count) players whose card fronts depict team changes.

 #2 – Al Simmons (White Sox and Tigers)

 Bucketfoot Al spent 1933-1935 with the Chicago White Sox, and his Series 1 (1934) and Series 2 (1935) printings reflect this.
 However, Simmons was also included in the Series 3 (1936) printing as a member of the Detroit Tigers.
-His Series 3 card reflects this by whiting out the team logo from his uniform.
+Note the whiting out of the Sox logo from his uniform.

 #10 – Roy Mahaffey (A’s and Browns)

 Mahaffey played for Connie Mack’s squad from 1930 to 1935, and his cards in Series 1 (1934) and Series 2 (1935) reflect this.
 He moved to the St. Louis Browns in 1936, which his Series 3 (1936) card solves by removing his jersey logo.

 #15 – Dick Bartell (Phillies and Giants)